 Summary: Tips for Building your Network

-With this in mind, here are 4 tips to immediately improve the quantity and the quality of your network:
+With this in mind, here are 4 tips to assist you with networking as you develop a network:

 If your network doesn’t inspire or challenge you, perhaps it’s time to consider what your goals are.
-I’m sure you’ve heard the saying that you are the average of the 5 people that you spend most of your time with (or something like that).
+We’re sure you’ve heard the saying that you are the average of the 5 people that you spend most of your time with (or something like that).
 Ask yourself, does your group inspire you or challenge you when you make a questionable decision?
-If not, consider your goals and prioritize finding like-minded friends who share in seeking success.
+If not, consider your goals and prioritize finding like-minded friends who share in seeking success, but also challenge you to be better.

 2. Be genuine